 I’ve visited Documentation Centres across Germany and they never fail to move me.
 Most of us know about the Concentration Camps and atrocities committed by the Nazis – and the Documentation Centres across the country deserve credit for the job they do in preserving the memory of the victims, acknowledging the past (which many countries fail to do in spectacular fashion) and helping us learn from history.

 Well you can’t come to Germany and not go to a beer hall.
-Cologne has a couple of really historical beer halls.
-The first is Fruh am Dom which was founded in the 1900s and is a private brewery for Kolsch.
+Take shelter from the cold in one of Cologne’s finest such as Fruh am Dom which was founded in the 1900s and is a private brewery for Kolsch.
 The beerhall itself is underground (take cash, there’s no card reception to pay) and consists of lots of cosy tables and a great atmosphere.
 Order sausage, drink some beer and you’ll be hours in before you know it.

 Thanks for reading!
 I hope you found this post helpful or that it inspired you to visit Cologne.
 Let me know in the comments below; stay safe and happy travelling!